Contact Us

 Take a historical meander through Oktoberfest Munich’s boozy and not-so-boozy origins

 We know that you probably wouldn’t come to Stoke Travel for a history lesson, but you know what!
 You’re going to get one anyway, because we’ve been coming to Oktoberfest for long enough now to think that we know a thing or two about the festival.
-So pour yourself a litre of beer and sit tight, because this is a very Stoke Travel history of Oktoberfest
+So pour yourself a litre of beer and sit tight, because this is a very Stoke Travel history of Oktoberfest.

 On the 12th of October 1819 was when it all began.
 The crown prince Ludwig married Princess Theresa.
 They got married at Oktoberfest, which once you’ve been there you’ll realise that it’s not a very royal thing to do.
 Imagine getting married surrounded by literally 1000s of strangers who have peed their pants.
 Well, fortunately for the royal couple there wouldn’t be an Oktoberfest like we know if for many years to come.
 At the end of the royal wedding, held on the Theresienwiese grounds where Oktoberfest continues to be held today, there was a horse race.